 So, what happens to your unit when the air conditioner is working but not cooling?

-- The installation is incorrect or improper.
-You have just installed the AC and yet it doesn’t cool the house.
-It is possible that the installation is done incorrectly.
+You have just installed the AC, and yet it doesn’t cool the house.
+The installation may be done incorrectly.
 It is also possible that the AC is too small for the house – or it is also possible that it is too big.
 You can manage it by having a professional service to fix the problem.
-Or if you have extra budgets, you can install the second unit because the first one is obviously not working.
+If you have extra budgets, you can install the second unit because the first one is obviously not working.

-- Low level of refrigerant.
 If your refrigerant level is low, it explains why your AC isn’t blowing cold air.
 Refrigerant is the main item that can produce cool air.
 When the level is too low, it is logical if your unit doesn’t want to produce cool air.
 You need to contact a professional service that will measure the unit’s level.
-The used refrigerant will be disposed properly, replaced by the new
+The used refrigerant will be disposed of properly, replaced by the new.

 Other Possible Cases

 It is possible that your unit doesn’t get enough airflow it needs.
-Or it is also possible that there is electrical issue leading to the problem.
-If you are doubtful about the condition and you are really clueless about where to start, you should contact the pro.
+Or it is also possible that there is an electrical issue leading to the problem.
+If you doubt the condition and are really clueless about where to start, you should contact the pro.

 It is better to spend extra money than cause further damages or problems.
 Now that you already know some reasons for AC isn’t blowing cold air, what do you think happens to your unit?